thesyamsulzaman/shopvenire_spa/README.md

-Fully fledged E-Commerce app, build with Node, Express and PostgreSQL in the backend, and React as a Frontend
+Fully fledged E-Commerce app, build with Node, Express and PostgreSQL as the backend, and React as a Frontend